Melnikov theory for two-dimensional manifolds in three-dimensional flows: Melnikov function for heteroclinic manifolds

-The intersection of perturbed stable (denoted by $\Gamma_{\epsilon}^s\left(\vec{b}_\epsilon(t)\right)$) and perturbed unstable (denoted by $\Gamma_{\epsilon}^u\left(\vec{a}_\epsilon(t)\right)$) is given in Fig.~\ref{fig:hetero_pert}.
-Moreover, we used red and blue colors to represent the perturbed unstable and stable manifolds respectively.
-Consistently, these two colors are utilized to represent perturbed manifolds in the result section.
-In two-dimensional flows in which a one-dimensional heteroclinic splitting is captured via a Melnikov function, the `lobe area' between two adjacent intersections of the split manifolds can be obtained by integrating the Melnikov function \cite{romkedar,wigi_book}.
-An analogous result is available in the present setting.
+A possible intersection between a perturbed stable manifold $\Gamma_{\epsilon}^s\left(\vec{b}_\epsilon, t\right)$ and perturbed unstable manifold $\Gamma_{\epsilon}^u\left(\vec{a}_\epsilon, t\right)$ at a fixed time $ t $ is shown in Fig.~\ref{fig:hetero_pert}.
+Here, we have used red and blue colors to represent the perturbed unstable and stable manifolds respectively, a convention we will follow in the remainder of this paper.
+We recall that in two-dimensional flows in which a one-dimensional heteroclinic splitting is captured via a Melnikov function, the `lobe area' between two adjacent intersections of the split manifolds can be obtained by integrating the Melnikov function \cite{romkedar,wigi_book}.
+An analogous result is available in the present three-dimensional setting.
+If the Melnikov function $ M $ has a closed curve $ Q $ on $ \Gamma $ along which $ M $ has non-degenerate zeros as explained in Remark~\ref{remark:heterocliniccurves}, then there is a $ {\mathcal O}(\epsilon) $-close closed curve $ Q^\star $ on $ \Gamma $ which corresponds to the normal projection on to $ \Gamma $ of the intersection ring between perturbed stable and unstable manifolds.
+If $ M $ is sign definite inside $ Q $, the interior of $ Q^\star $ is the `shadow' of the one lobe which is generated by this intersection, i.e., the projection of the lobe on to $ \Gamma $ along normal vectors to $ \Gamma $.
+Then, we can give an expression for the lobe volume in terms of the Melnikov function: